AdobeDocs/marketo-measure.en/help/marketo-measure-discover-ui/dashboards/lead-velocity-dashboard.md

 ## Dashboard Components {#dashboard-components}

+Whether to display "Lead" or "Contact" is determined by the preference set in: Settings > Attribution Settings > Default Dashboard Object.

 ### Lead/Contact Velocity by Stage {#lead-contact-velocity-by-stage}

 The bar chart displays the average duration, in days, that leads/contacts spend in each sales stage during a specific timeframe.

 Questions the chart answers:

-Which sales stage typically has the longest duration for leads/contacts?
+* Which sales stage typically has the longest duration for leads/contacts?
-How does the time spent in the 'First touch' stage compare to the 'MQL' stage?
+* How does the time spent in the 'First touch' stage compare to the 'MQL' stage?

 ![](assets/lead-velocity-dashboard-1.png)